Brian Schweitzer: Early life, education and early career

 Schweitzer was born in Havre, Montana, the fourth of six children of Kathleen Helen (née McKernan) and Adam Schweitzer.
-His paternal grandparents were ethnic Germans from Kuchurhan in the Odessa Oblast (then in Russia, now in Ukraine); his maternal grandparents were Irish.
+His paternal grandparents were ethnic Germans from Kuchurhan in the Odesa Oblast (then in Russian Empire, now in Ukraine); his maternal grandparents were Irish.
 He is a first cousin, once removed, of entertainer Lawrence Welk (Schweitzer's paternal grandmother was Welk's aunt).

-Following his high school years at Holy Cross Abbey, Canon City, Colorado in 1973, Schweitzer earned his bachelor of science degree in international agronomy from Colorado State University in 1978 and a master of science in soil science from Montana State University, Bozeman in 1980.
+Following his high school years at Holy Cross Abbey, Canon City, Colorado in 1973, Schweitzer earned his Bachelor of Science degree in international agronomy from Colorado State University in 1978 and a Master of Science in soil science from Montana State University, Bozeman in 1980.

 Upon finishing school, Schweitzer worked as an irrigation developer on projects in Africa, Asia, Europe and South America.
 He spent several years working in Libya and Saudi Arabia, and speaks Arabic.
-He returned to Montana in 1986 to launch a ranching and irrigation business in Whitefish.
+He returned to Montana in 1986, settling in Whitefish.

-Bill Clinton appointed Schweitzer to the United States Department of Agriculture as a member of the Montana USDA Farm Service Agency Committee, where he worked for seven years.
-While working for the USDA, he was appointed to the Montana Rural Development Board (1996) and the National Drought Task Force (1999).
+In 1993, the Clinton administration appointed Schweitzer to the United States Department of Agriculture's Farm Service Agency committee for Montana; he worked there for seven years.

 2000 U.S. Senate election

 In 2000, Schweitzer ran for the U.S. Senate to challenge Republican incumbent Conrad Burns.
 Burns faced a difficult re-election campaign.
 In February 1999, he announced that he would break his 1988 promise to only hold office for two terms, claiming "Circumstances have changed, and I have rethought my position."
 Later that same month, while giving a speech about U.S. dependence on foreign oil to the Montana Equipment Dealers Association, Burns referred to Arabs as "ragheads".
 Burns soon apologized, saying he "became too emotionally involved" during the speech.
 Burns faced trouble regarding deaths from asbestos in Libby, Montana.
 While he initially supported a bill to limit compensation in such cases, he withdrew his support for the bill, under public criticism, and added $11.5 million for the town to an appropriations bill.

 While Burns attempted to link Schweitzer with presidential candidate Al Gore, Schweitzer "effectively portrayed himself as nonpolitical".
 Schweitzer primarily challenged Burns on the issue of prescription drugs, organizing busloads of senior citizens to take trips to Canada and Mexico for cheaper medicine.
 Burns charged that Schweitzer favored "Canadian-style government controls" and claimed that senior citizens went to doctors to have "somebody to visit with.
 There's nothing wrong with them."

-Schweitzer lost narrowly to Burns, with a 51% to 47% margin, despite being outspent two-to-one, and Democratic presidential candidate Al Gore receiving just 33% of the vote in Montana the same day.
+Schweitzer lost narrowly to Burns, with a 51% to 47% margin, despite being outspent two-to-one.
+Democratic presidential candidate Al Gore received just 33% of the vote in Montana in 2000.